anarchitech/muforth-anarchitech/mu/target/8051/silabs/efm8/applications/README.md

-This directory contains sample applications for the Silicon Labs Busy Bee EFM8BB1LCK dev kit.
-Currently there is one.
+This directory contains sample applications/code for the Silicon Labs Busy Bee EFM8BB1LCK dev kit.

+If you're going to use it, it is recommended to load sfrprobe-efm8bb1.mu4 first.

 ## sfrprobe-efm8bb1.mu4